kramsretlow/Autologistic.jl/docs/src/Examples.md

 ## Spatial Binary Regression

-Autologistic regression is a natural candidate for analysis of spatial binary data, where locations in the same neighborhood are more likely to have the same outcome than sites that are far apart.
+ALR models are natural candidates for analysis of spatial binary data, where locations in the same neighborhood are more likely to have the same outcome than sites that are far apart.
 The [hydrocotyle data](https://doi.org/10.1016/j.ecolmodel.2007.04.024) provide a typical